hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 ```
 ## `cat_genomes.py`

-This script concatenates all the genomes that are required for ISS based on the profile.
+This script concatenates all the genomes that are required for InSilicoSeq based on the profile.

 There are 3 inputs: